Wildflowers and Other Local Native Plants for your Garden

 Click PeppermintGroveWhathappenstomyRecycling for more information about recycling in Peppermint Grove.

 Are you interested in exploring ways to live more sustainably whilst meeting likeminded people in your community?
 Free Earth Carers courses are held regularly for western suburbs residents giving you the knowledge and skills to confidently live with less waste.
-The course runs for five sessions over three weeks.

 Topics include: The ‘big picture’ of waste management in Perth and your local council, Demonstrations of reusing organics including worm farming and composting